In Second Inaugural, Obama Makes Climate A Priority

-That wasn't the only surprise in yesterday's inaugural address.
-After barely mentioning climate change in his campaign, President Obama put it on a short list of priorities for his second term.
+President Obama pulled out a surprise in his inaugural address on Monday.
+After barely mentioning climate change in his campaign, he put it on his short list of priorities for his second term.

-ELIZABETH SHOGREN, BYLINE: Frances Beinecke, president of the Natural Resources Defense Fund(ph), was listening to the president's speech while standing behind him on the platform at the Capitol.
+But his rhetoric was music to the ears of some environmental leaders, including Frances Beinecke, president of the Natural Resources Defense Council, who was listening to the president's speech while standing behind him on the platform at Capitol.

-SHOGREN: Quin Shea is a vice president for environment at the Edison Electric Institute, the industry's trade group.
-He says electric companies are expecting this.
+Quin Shea, a vice president for environment at the Edison Electric Institute, the industry's trade group, says electric companies are expecting this.

-SHOGREN: Shea says electric companies are already reducing their greenhouse gas emissions.
+"We're definitely ready to engage," Shea says.
+He says electric companies are already reducing their greenhouse gas emissions.
 That's in large part due to a big shift from coal to cheaper natural gas.

-SHOGREN: Michael Brune is chairman of the Sierra Club.
-He says the nation's oldest and largest environmental group is so worried that the president will give his OK that it's planning to make an exception to its historic ban on participating in acts of civil disobedience.
-That means they're going try to get arrested at an upcoming protest.
-Brune says the Sierra Club's decision shows...
+"We can't expand production of the dirtiest source of oil on the planet if we want to reduce carbon pollution," says Michael Brune, executive director of the Sierra Club.
+He says the nation's oldest and largest environmental group is so worried that the president will give his OK, that it's planning to make an exception to its historic ban on participating in acts of civil disobedience.
+That means they're going to try to get arrested at an upcoming protest.

-SHOGREN: He says civil disobedience helped women get the vote and African-Americans get equal rights.
-He says he hopes this move will turn up the pressure on President Obama to follow through with his rhetoric and make hard decisions to fight global warming.
-Elizabeth Shogren, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+He says civil disobedience helped women get the vote and African-Americans get equal rights.
+He hopes this move will turn up the pressure on President Obama to follow through with his rhetoric and make hard decisions to fight global warming.